ksublee/SSuR/README.md

 * .Rmd : R markdown documents written in Rstudio.
 Students can download .Rmd files and modify or knit to html and save as pdf files or print them.

-* ppt : power point files.
-Previously, the lecture was based on ppt files but I am going to use markdown documents based materials in the class.
+* .html : After downloading files, you can open .html files in your web browser and print the lecture notes.

 These materials are based on the follwing great books: